rahulgopinath/rahulgopinath.github.io/_posts/2018-09-07-antlr4-cpp-example.markdown

 $ javac -cp antlr-4.8-complete.jar Expr*.java
 ```

-Now, you can use the `grun` as below:
+Now, you can use the `grun` as below.
+The `grun` is implemented by
+`org.antlr.v4.gui.TestRig` so we use it directly.

 ```bash
 echo -n "1+3" | java -cp .:./antlr-4.8-complete.jar org.antlr.v4.gui.TestRig Expr main -tree